Code of Conduct for Educational Loans

 - Consulting or Other Contracting Arrangements.
 Student Financial Services staff do not accept from any lender or affiliate of any lender any fee, payment, or other financial benefit (including the opportunity to purchase stock) as compensation for any type of consulting arrangement or other contract to provide services to a lender or on behalf of a lender relating to FFEL Program Loan or private education loans.

 - Assigning Lenders or Delaying Loan Certifications.
 Puget Sound does not assign a lender to a first-time borrower of private education loans, and we are committed to working with the lender of choice to certify eligibility and process loans promptly.
-We participate exclusively in the Federal Direct Loan program, and as such all Stafford and PLUS student loans are funded by the Federal Government.
+We participate exclusively in the Federal Direct Loan program, and as such all Stafford/Direct and PLUS student loans are funded by the Federal Government.

 - Offers of Funds for Private Loans.
 Puget Sound does not accept funds from lenders to be used for private education loans, including funds for an opportunity pool loan, in exchange for the institution providing concessions or promises to lenders regarding loan volume or preferred lender arrangements.